hmrc/cip-metric-publisher/README.md

 | unique_id3   | value3       |            |             |             |             |
 | unique_id4   | value4       |            |             |             |             |

 In this format, the sheet reflects a single month of data.
-To publish the data, you can be anywhere in the sheet.
-Select the publish menu option as per Key/Month instructions above.
+To publish the data, you can be anywhere in the sheet, select the publish menu option as per Key/Month instructions above.
 The metrics will be published to the destination document.

 ## The Slide Document
-Page elements are marked to receive data by adding tag information to the Description field of the Alt Text information.
-This tagging specified the source metric identifier used to populate it.
-During the process of publishing, slide page elements are searched; any element with one of these tags where the source data has a matching metric identifier, it's data is replaced.
+Page elements are marked such that the source of data is specified via the Description field of the elements Alt Text information.
+This tagging specified the source metric identifier in the Metric ID column of the source sheet.
+During publishing, slide page elements are searched; any element with one of these tags where the source data has a matching metric identifier, the slide elements data is replaced.
+Any pre-existing formatting on the slide is unchanged.

 Supported tagging formats are:
 | Tag format   | Behaviour    |